ncomputers/neo/README.md

 Runtime settings are defined in `config.json` and may be overridden by environment variables loaded from a local `.env` file.
 The `config.py` module exposes a `get_settings()` helper that reads both sources.

+The configuration includes the `kds_sla_secs` threshold (default 900 seconds) that determines how long a KDS item may remain `in_progress` before a breach notification is triggered.

 Copy the example environment file and adjust values as needed:

 ```bash